-A-Summary Statements of Significance for the Headquarters 8th Brigade Precinct is each of the above-mentioned Commonwealth Heritage Places are on the Australian Heritage Database - www.dehenvironment.gov.au, and are reproduced at Appendix D.
+Summary Statements of Significance for each of the above-mentioned Commonwealth Heritage Places are on the Australian Heritage Database - www.environment.gov.au, and are reproduced at Appendix D.

 It should be noted that these statements pre-date the establishment of the conservation and restoration works that have been completed at Headland Park, under the stewardship of the Harbour Trust.
 The Harbour Trust will liaise with the Commonwealth Department of the Environment and Energy regarding the need to update the Statements of Significance to reflect current site conditions.